Frequently Asked Questions:

-The average weight loss goal of Gastric By-Pass surgery is ~70-80% of the excess weight in 1 year.
-The average weight loss goal with the Lap-Band is ~30-50% of the excess weight lost in one year.
+The average weight loss goal of Gastric By-Pass (GBP/ RNY) surgery is ~70-80% of the excess weight in 1 year.
+The average weight loss with a Gastric-Vertical Sleeve Gastrectomy (VSG) is ~60% in one year.
 For patients seeking a Duodenal Switch (DS) revision to their previous VSG procedre the average weight-loss is 80-90% of excess weight.

 Q: Will the surgery make this weight loss happen forever?

 a.
-Gastric Bypass, Band, and Sleeve Surgery provide a wonderful tool to assist the patient with weight loss.
+Gastric Bypass and Sleeve Surgeries provide a wonderful tool to assist the patient with weight loss.
 However, In order to maximize the weight loss and maintain the weight loss achieved long-term, the patient must continue the healthy lifestyle changes and new eating habits to succeed.

 b.
 Always follow the low fat, high fiber, and low sugar eating pattern plan given by the Dietitian and exercise consistently for success.

 c.
 It is important to have a good support system for motivation while adopting new lifestyle habits.
 We provide individualized and group support systems to help patients be successful in their journey of weight loss.

 Q: Will I regain the weight?